FedericoGuidi/FoodLocker/README.md

 ----------

-**What is Food Locker?**
+### **What is Food Locker?**

-Food Locker is a web app written in Ruby on Rails.
+Food Locker is a web app written in Ruby on Rails (5.1.2).
 It's a sort of social network where the main focus is your lifestyle: you can keep track of how healthy you eat, how much water you drink and how much you exercise.
-In addition to this, you can search original recipes through the database, where you can find recipes written by other users, and have a personal diary where you can comment your day.
+In addition to this, you can search original recipes through the database, where you can find recipes written by other users, look for a park, a gym or a supermarket thanks to Google Maps and have a personal diary where you can comment your day and see how many kcal you have taken.

-**How to run Food Locker**
+### **How to run Food Locker**

 *\*TODO\**